Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-module.rst

 the code.

 Wasm is a low-level language and it is impractical to write by hand.
-Instead, one can write smart contracts in a more high-level language, which is then compiled to Wasm.
+Instead, one can write smart contracts in a more high-level language that is then compiled to Wasm.

 .. _wasm-limitations: